purdue-cs193-spring-2020/homework-1-Zihan-Xu/index.md

+# Zihan Xu's First CS193 Homework
 ## Zihan, Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+## Bulleted Sheet
+- CS 193 is a practical class which helps us to be involved in computer science environment

 ### Markdown